pocomane/brewed-in-the-apocalypse/bita.md

 TODO The final sections (marked as very preliminary draft) have to be rewritten from scratch.

-TODO : security rule (but do not call it security rule)

 TODO : a protagonist can tell anything happened in the past to eir character ?

 # Setup